 - heart disease, congestive heart failure; or

-Methohexital may pass into breast milk and may harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+It is not known whether methohexital passes into breast milk or if it could harm a nursing baby.
+Do not receive this medication without telling your doctor if you are breast-feeding a baby.

 How is methohexital given (Brevital Sodium)?

-Methohexital is given as an injection into a muscle or a vein.
-Your doctor, nurse, or other healthcare provider will give you this injection in a clinic or hospital setting.
+Methohexital is given as an injection into a muscle, or into a vein through an IV.
+This medication is also given rectally when used in young children.
+A healthcare provider will give you this injection in a clinic or hospital setting.

 Methohexital should make you fall asleep very quickly.

 Your breathing, blood pressure, oxygen levels, and other vital signs will be watched closely while you are receiving methohexital.
 You will also be watched closely while you are coming out of the anesthesia.

 Drowsiness may last for several hours.
 You will need someone to drive you home from after you receive methohexital.

 Report Problems to the Food and Drug Administration